 Hi!
-I am Mingkee, an MIBTP-Chancellors (Midlands Integrative Bioscience Training Partnership) Ph.D.student student working in Gifford’s lab and co-supervised by Dr. Sascha Ott (Associate Professor, Department of Computer Science).
+I am Mingkee, an MIBTP-Chancellor's (Midlands Integrative Bioscience Training Partnership) Ph.D. candidate in Gifford’s lab and co-supervised by Dr. Sascha Ott (Associate Professor, Department of Computer Science).
 My project investigates plant's control of nitrogen-fixing nodulation in a model legume plant, Medicago truncatula.
-Using suites of transcriptomic and phenotypic analyses, to reveal the differentially expressed genes under rhizobia and different nitrogen conditions could find six novel motifs.
-As promoters were found to be mainly genes involved in the nodulation response, we suggest that they may be one of the regulators for the complex nodulating pathway and root architecture depending on the nitrogen availability.
-Of particular prevalence among the putative promoters were a multi-gene family called Nodule-Specific Cysteine-Rich (NCR) peptide genes which we are currently investigating.
+Transcriptomic analyses of the differentially expressed genes under rhizobia and different nitrogen conditions revealed six novel motifs.
+The promoters containing such motifs were found to be mainly genes involved in the nodulation response.
+So we hypothesised that they may be putative regulatory binding sites involved in nodulation.
+Of particular prevalence among the promoters were a multi-gene family called Nodule-Specific Cysteine-Rich (NCR) peptide genes.

 Interested in seeing this idea as a graphical overview of the project?